MasoniteFramework/docs/the-basics/requests.md

     return request.back(default='/hit/route')
 ```

 This will check for the `__back` input and if it doesn't exist it will use this default route.
+This is the same as a redirect if you don't use the `back()` helper.

 ## Encryption Key